AdobeDocs/stock-api-docs/src/pages/getting-started/index.md

 ## Next steps

-1. Learn how to [register](getting-started/02-register-app.md) your application on the Adobe I/O Console.
+1. Learn how to [register](getting-started/02-register-app.md) your application on the Adobe Developer Console.
 You can add as many integrations as you need.
 1. Test how your application will [authenticate](getting-started/03-api-authentication.md) to the Adobe Stock API.
 1. Finally, start [building](getting-started/04-creating-apps.md) your app, test and deploy to your users!